Walter Kraemer: Early life

-Kraemer was a professional locksmith and, from 1910 volunteered to serve in the Imperial German Navy.
-At the end of the First World War, he was detained for his involvement in the mutiny of revolutionary sailors in Kiel.
-Freed by the November Revolution, Kraemer returned in 1918 to Siegen, where he was active in the workers' and soldiers committee.
+Walter Kraemer was born in Siegen on 21 June 1892.
+Trained as a professional locksmith, he joined the Imperial German Navy upon the outbreak of the First World War in 1914.
+Near the end of the war, he was detained for his involvement in the mutiny of revolutionary sailors in Kiel.
+Freed by the November Revolution of 1918, Kraemer returned to Siegen, where he was active in the workers' and soldiers committee.
 He joined the Independent Social Democratic Party of Germany (USPD) and took part in March 1920 in the fighting in the wake of the Kapp Putsch on the side of the Ruhr Red Army, in which he served as a section commander.
-Towards the end of 1920, he joined the Communist Party, and was organisation secretary in the subdistrict — he scored victories and from 1923 to 1925, he represented the Communist Party in the city council.
-He worked as district secretary in Krefeld, Wuppertal, Kassel and Hanover.
-From 1932 to 1933 he was a member of the Prussian Landtag.
-With Fritz Fränken (KPD) and Fritz Fries (SPD) he was one of three Weimar state parliament members of the political left.

-In May 1932, Kraemer was seriously injured in an attack by Nazi deputy members on the KPD Group.
+Towards the end of 1920, Kraemer joined the Communist Party of Germany (KPD), and was organizational leader in the Siegen subdistrict from 1923 to 1925.
+On 28 January 1925 he was sentenced to three years and six months in prison in the "Siegerland Communist Trial." but was released early in 1928 as part of a political amnesty.
+He worked as district secretary in Krefeld, Wuppertal, Kassel and Hanover, and served on the Siegen City Council.
+From 1932 to 1933 he was a member of the Prussian Landtag, representing Düsseldorf West.
+In May 1932, he was seriously injured in an attack by Nazi Landtag deputies on members of the KPD Group.

 Kraemer was a member of the German Peace Society (DFG).

 Arrests and internment

-After the Reichstag fire in 1933, Kraemer was arrested on 28 February in Hannover.
+The Reichstag fire in 1933 was attributed by the Nazi party to Communist "agitators."
+As a result, Kraemer was arrested on 28 February in Hannover.
 He was sentenced to three and a half years in prison for high treason.
 He was held from January 1935 in Hamelyn, Hanover and Hildesheim.
 He was arrested again, and on 15 January 1937, imprisoned at the Lichtenburg concentration camp, and transferred in August 1937 to the Buchenwald concentration camp.

 After the expulsion of the "Kapos" who were mostly "habitual criminals" Kraemer acted in the camp underground as the KPD "Kapo" of the prisoner hospital.
 Through the initiative of Walter Kraemer conditions in the infirmary were changed fundamentally for the better.
 From this point the infirmary became a main base of the struggle against the SS and was a safe haven for vulnerable prisoners.

 He acquired medical knowledge through self-study on organised patient care and also himself led operations by, for example, to ill-treatment by the SS to save the lives of injured inmates or those affected by frozen limbs.
 He was regarded as "a very excellent wound doctor and surgeon".
 He refused to allow Soviet prisoners of war to be released for execution by declaring they had tuberculosis.
 In early 1940, he managed to achieve the closure of the "murder cave" or "small camp" a special camp for mostly stateless Jews from Vienna and the Occupied Eastern Territories by declaring risk of disease to the SS and the surrounding villages; 500 barely living and emaciated inmates were transferred to the main camp.